EECS150/asic-labs-fa22/lab6/spec.md

 ## Lab Deliverables

-### Lab Due: 11:59 PM, 1 week after your registered lab section.
+### Lab Due: 11:59 PM, 2 weeks after your registered lab section.
 (Oct.
-24 for lab section 1)
+31 for lab section 1)

 - Submit a written report with all 3 questions (4 if doing extra credit) answered to Gradescope
 - Checkoff with an ASIC lab TA